klangman/CinnamonMagicLamp/README.md

 You must disable the Cinnamon Minimize and Unminimize effects as they will interfere with the operation of the Magic Lamp effect.
 Open the Menu->Preferences->Effects application and set the "New windows or unminimizing existing ones" and "Minimize windows" features to "None".

+## Requirements

+Cinnamon 5.6.8 (Mint 21.1) or better.

+To properly animate in relation to the window-list icon, you need to be using a window-list applet that sets the icon geometry.
+Otherwise the animation will animate from/to the middle of the monitor on the Cinnamon panel edge rather than an animation specific to the window.
+The pre-installed "Window list" and "Grouped window list" applets work fine as does "Cassia Window list" (version 2.3.2 or better).
+CobiWindowList does not currently set icon geometry.

+This applet requires no other packages other than what is included in a default initialization of Mint 21.1 or better.

+## Known issues

+The Steam client for some reason does not support window cloning when minimized, therefore the "minimize" effect will show a blank/black window rather than the correct window contents.
+Other application might have the same behaviour but I have not seen any yet.

 ## Installation

 At some point I will contribute this to cinnamon-spices so that you can use the "Extensions" tool from the cinnamon setting to get this extension, but for now you will need to following these instructions to install manually:

 For the latest development version: